lexao85/nextjs-typescript-redux-starter/README.md

-# nextjs-ts-redux-starter
+# Next.JS + TypeScript + Redux + SCSS Boilerplate
-Simple starter project to develop universal web application based on [Next.js](https://github.com/zeit/next.js/).
+Simple starter project to develop universal web application based on [Next.js](https://github.com/zeit/next.js/) written with TypeScript.

 # How to use